 - Audi Q8, Chevrolet Malibu Hybrid, Honda Accord Hybrid

-The Series/Parallel Hybrid & the Dawn of the Prius
+The Dawn of the Prius

 Prius is derived from the Latin word Primus, meaning “first.”
 The Toyota Prius has certainly lived up to the name.
 It was the first mass-produced hybrid.
 It also is somewhat unique because it was the first vehicle to combine series and parallel drivetrains, meaning it can be powered by the gas engine or the electric motor, or by both simultaneously.
 This is sometimes referred to as a “series/parallel” hybrid – which if you think about it, is like a hybrid within a hybrid!